iamdtang/skaterdav85.github.io/_posts/2018-05-26-conditional-default-values-for-ember-data-model-attributes.md

 });
 ```

 In an analytics reporting application I am working on, users can select multiple metrics and specify a unit for some of those metrics for how they want to see the data in their report.
 In the code above, there is a model called `metric-selection`, which has a `unit` string attribute and a `metric` relationship.
-The default value of `unit` is determined based on the metric, which can be accessed off of `metricSelection`, the `metric-selection` instance, passed to the `defaultValue` function.
+The default value of `unit` is determined based on `metric`, which can be accessed off of `metricSelection`, the `metric-selection` instance, passed to the `defaultValue` function.

-I confirmed with [@runspired](https://twitter.com/Runspired) that it is part of public API that the `defaultValue` function receives an instance of the model as its first parameter.
+Thanks to [@runspired](https://twitter.com/Runspired) for confirming that it is part of public API that the `defaultValue` function receives an instance of the model as its first parameter.